-Figure 1: Theory of Change for GEF Transformational Interventions

-- 9. As a first step, GEF Agencies were invited to identify recently completed and evaluated interventions (projects, programs, non-grant instruments) in line with the above criteria, for potential inclusion in this study.
-About 156 projects were nominated: 93 by World Bank, 45 by the United Nations Development Programme (UNDP), 14 by the United Nations Environment Programme (UNEP), 2 by the Food and Agriculture Organization (FAO) and 2 by the Asian Development Bank (ADB).
-From this candidates list, the study team purposively selected a sample of eight illustrative interventions to represent a diversity of GEF focal areas and responding agencies, with careful consideration to the availability and quality of evaluative evidence, particularly with respect to the scale, depth and sustainability of the transformational impacts.
-The following list of interventions was determined through a series of iterative screenings (the basic project data is shown in Annex I): - (a) Lighting Africa (LA) - (b) China Renewable Energy Scale-up Program (CRESP)-Phase I - (c) Uruguay Wind Energy Programme (UWEP) - (d) Sanjiang Plain Wetlands Protection Project - (e) Sustainable Land, Water, and Biodiversity Conservation and Management for Improved Livelihoods in Uttarakhand Watershed Sector Project (SLEM-U) - (f) Namibia Strengthening the Protected Area Systems (PAS) - (g) Amazon Protected Areas Program (ARPA)-Phase I - (h) Promoting Payments for Environmental Services (PES) and Related Sustainable Financing Schemes in the Danube Basin - 10.
-Given this sample of interventions, the study team undertook a meta-evaluation based on a desk review of the final evaluation reports to assess the factors and circumstances that have triggered and supported transformational changes.
-The review template used to screen and assess the sample interventions is shown in Annex II.
-The meta-evaluation was supplemented by the cross-case analysis, informed by the qualitative comparative analysis (QCA), to identify the necessary and sufficient conditions for GEF interventions to achieve transformational change.
-The study also attempted to establish which conditions make a difference in specific contexts. - 11.
-This study has four chapters.
-Following this introduction, Chapter 2 briefly describes the context and design of each case, outlining the salient facts and mechanisms associated with their transformational results.
-Chapter 3 discusses the cross-cutting design features, mechanisms and contextual conditions that have helped support and sustain transformational changes.
-Finally, Chapter 4 identifies and discusses the necessary and sufficient for these interventions to achieve transformational outcomes and derives appropriate lessons for the GEF moving forward.
+As a first step, GEF Agencies were invited to identify recently completed and evaluated interventions (projects, programs, and nongrant instruments), in line with the above criteria, for potential inclusion in this evaluation.
+About 156 projects were nominated: 93 by the World Bank, 45 by the United Nations Development Programme (UNDP), 14 by the United Nations Environment Programme (UNEP), 2 by the Food and Agriculture Organization of the United Nations, and 2 by the Asian Development Bank (ADB).
+From this candidates list, the evaluation team selected a sample of eight illustrative interventions to represent a diversity of GEF focal areas and responding agencies, with careful consideration to the availability and quality of evaluative evidence, particularly with respect to the scale, depth, and sustainability of the transformational impacts.
+The following list of interventions was determined through a series of iterative screenings (the basic project data are shown in annex Al:

+- Lighting Africa - China Renewable Energy Scale-Up Program, Phase I (CRESP-I)

+FIGURE 1.1 Theory of change for GEF transformational interventions

+- Uruguay Wind Energy Programme (UWEP) - Sanjiang Plain Wetlands Protection Project - Sustainable Land, Water, and Biodiversity Conservation and Management for Improved Livelihoods in Uttarakhand Watershed Sector Project (SLEM-U) - Namibia-Strengthening the Protected Area Systems (Namibia PAS) - Amazon Region Protected Areas Program, Phase I (ARPA-I) - Promoting Payments for Environmental Services and Related Sustainable Financing Schemes in the Danube Basin (Danube PES)

+Given this sample of interventions, the evaluation team undertook a meta-evaluation based on a desk review of the final evaluation reports to assess the factors and circumstances that have triggered and supported transformational changes.
+The review template used to screen and assess the sample interventions is shown in annex B. The meta-evaluation was supplemented by a cross-case analysis, informed by the qualitative comparative analysis (QCA), to identify the necessary and sufficient conditions for GEF interventions to achieve transformational change.1

+The evaluation also attempted to establish which conditions make a difference in specific contexts.

+This report has four chapters.
+Following this introduction, chapter 2 briefly describes the context

-Qualitative comparative analysis is a theory-driven approach used to identify the conditions or combination of conditions that lead to specific outcomes using Boolean algebra rather than conventional statistics.
-Ref.: Befani, Barbara (2016): Pathways to Change: Evaluating Development Interventions with Qualitative Comparative Analysis (QCA).
-EBA Report 2016:05.
+1QCA is a theory-driven approach used to identify the conditions or combination of conditions that lead to specific outcomes using Boolean algebra rather than conventional statistics.
+Among other aspects, the analysis helps to identify necessary conditions that are required for an outcome to materialize and sufficient conditions that can trigger materialization of an outcome without requiring the presence of additional conditions (Befani 2016).